IniquezRusk/Matrix-Rush/README.md

 In order for your answer to be counted, ALL THREE FIELDS must have an answer on it.
 Press enter once all three fields are on.

+Press tab to scroll between x, y, and z.
+There are no indicators on the screen, you will need to enter a value based on where you are at.
+You have 3 minutes to solve each question.

 It will give you the correct answer if you are wrong, as well as a cooldown and animation of your player (or the AI) moving up based on the coniditons of what you entered.